Overtime (sports): Basketball

 A rule change in the FIBA rules effective 1 October 2017 (Article D.4.2) permits drawn games at the end of either leg of the two-legged tie.
 The definition states, "If the score is tied at the end of the first game, no extra period shall be played."

-In The Basketball Tournament, a 64-team single-elimination tournament held each summer in the U.S. with a $1 million winner-take-all prize, no overtime is played since 2018.
+In The Basketball Tournament, a 64-team single-elimination tournament held each summer in the U.S, no overtime is played since 2018.
 Games employ the "Elam Ending", named after its creator, Ball State University professor Nick Elam, with the idea of making sure the game always ends on a basket.
 Upon the first dead ball (time-out, foul, violation) with 4 minutes or less remaining in the fourth period, the game clock is turned off (though the shot clock remains active).
 A target score is set at the current lead score plus eight points (originally seven, but changed for the 2019 edition), and the first team to reach or surpass the target wins.
-The NBA All-Star Game has also used the Elam Ending since 2020.
-The fourth period has no game clock, but the shot clock is active.
+The NBA All-Star Game had used the Elam Ending from 2020 to 2023.
+The fourth period had no game clock, but the shot clock was active.
 Instead, a target score is set at the leading score after three periods plus 24 points; the first team to reach or exceed that score by any legal basket (field goal, three-pointer, or free throw) wins the game.
 The Canadian Elite Basketball League first used the Elam Ending in a 2020 tournament that replaced the season that was scrapped due to COVID-19, using TBT rules except that the target score was set by adding 9 points instead of 8.
 The CEBL made this permanent starting with its 2021 season.

 Starting in 2022–23, the NBA G League adopted a variation of the Elam Ending in regular-season games, calling it the "Final Target Score".
 Instead of replacing overtime, the G League is using the Elam Ending as its overtime format.
 In this implementation, the target score is set by adding 7 points to the tied teams' score.
 The teams then play with a shot clock but no game clock, with the game ending once the target score is reached or exceeded.
 For the G League Winter Showcase, an event held in December in Las Vegas that sees all 30 teams play two games, the Elam Ending is implemented in the same manner as in the NBA All-Star Game, except the target score is the leading score plus 25 (instead of 24).